GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/variables/index.md

 When developing a game, bugs can occur because the value of a variable isn't what you expect it to be.
 If something in your game isn't working and you think the problem might relate to a variable, use GDevelop's debugger to figure out what's wrong.

 For more information, refer to [debugger](/gdevelop5/interface/debugger).

+## Reference

+All actions, conditions and expressions are listed in [the variables reference page](/gdevelop5/all-features/variables/reference/).